iefserge/gitssh-demo/README.md

 Max supported packfile size is 2Gi.

-It should be relatively easy to extend it support multiple packfiles, but special case must be taken about duplicate objects.
+It should be relatively easy to extend it support multiple packfiles, but special care must be taken about duplicate objects.
 Here [OFS deltas](https://git-scm.com/docs/pack-format/2.31.0#_deltified_representation) add a bit more complexity, because skipping or adding objects requires OFS deltas to be rewritten accordingly.

 Additional logic can be added to filter and only send the requested objects, this requires